 To manage our growth effectively, we must continue to implement our operational plans and strategies, improve and expand our infrastructure of people and information systems and expand, train and manage our employee base.
 We have rapidly increased employee headcount since our inception to support the growth in our business.
-The number of our employees increased from 2,353 full-time equivalents as of December 31, 2014 to 3,809 full-time equivalents as of December 31, 2015.
+The number of our employees increased from 3,809 full-time equivalents as of December 31, 2015 to 5,637 full-time equivalents as of December 31, 2016.
 To support continued growth, we must effectively integrate, develop and motivate a large number of new employees.
 We face significant competition for personnel, particularly in the Boston, Massachusetts area where our headquarters are located.
 Failure to manage our hiring needs effectively or successfully integrate our new hires may have a material adverse effect on our business, financial condition and operating results.

 Additionally, the growth of our business places significant demands on our management and other employees.
-For example, we typically launch hundreds of promotional events across thousands of products each month on Wayfair.com, in addition to hundreds of promotional events-or "Daily Events"-on Joss & Main in which we promote thousands of products via emails,

-"push" notifications and personalized displays.
+For example, we typically launch hundreds of promotional events across thousands of products each month on our sites via emails, "push" notifications and personalized displays.
 These events require us to produce updates of our sites and emails to our customers on a daily basis with different products, photos and text.
 The growth of our business may require significant additional resources to meet these daily requirements, which may not scale in a cost-effective manner or may negatively affect the quality of our sites and customer experience.
 We are also required to manage relationships with a growing number of suppliers, customers and other third parties.
 Our information technology systems and our internal controls and procedures may not be adequate to support future growth of our supplier base.
 If we are unable to manage the growth of our organization effectively, our business, financial condition and operating results may be materially adversely affected.

-If we fail to acquire new customers, or fail to do so in a cost-effective manner, we may not be able to increase net revenue per active customer or achieve profitability.
+If we fail to acquire new customers or retain existing customers, or fail to do so in a cost-effective manner, we may not be able to achieve profitability.

-Our success depends on our ability to acquire customers in a cost-effective manner.
+Our success depends on our ability to acquire and retain customers in a cost-effective manner.
 In order to expand our customer base, we must appeal to and acquire customers who have historically used other means of commerce to purchase home goods and may prefer alternatives to our offerings, such as traditional brick and mortar retailers, the websites of our competitors or our suppliers' own websites.
 We have made significant investments related to customer acquisition and expect to continue to spend significant amounts to acquire additional customers.
-For example, we have continued to expand our national U.S. television branding and advertising campaigns.
-Such campaigns are expensive and may not result in the cost-effective acquisition of customers.
+Our paid advertising efforts consist primarily of online channels, including search engine marketing, display advertising, and paid social media, and to a lesser extent catalog and television advertisements.
+These efforts are expensive and may not result in the cost-effective acquisition of customers.
 We cannot assure you that the net profit from new customers we acquire will ultimately exceed the cost of acquiring those customers.
 If we fail to deliver a quality shopping experience, or if consumers do not perceive the products we offer to be of high value and quality, we may not be able to acquire new customers.
 If we are unable to acquire new customers who purchase products in numbers sufficient to grow our business, we may not be able to generate the scale necessary to drive beneficial network effects with our suppliers, our net revenue may decrease, and our business, financial condition and operating results may be materially adversely affected.